Santa Barbara Guidebook: What to See & Do Now

 Is it a laid-back college town?
 A surf-bum way station?
 A luxe paradise of villas and palm trees?
 All of those things, for sure, but also much more.
 Beyond its almost-too-perfect coastal beauty, Santa Barbara is also a city full of style and spirit.
-That spirit, you might recall, was tested six months ago, when California’s biggest wildfire on record charred the surrounding hills.
-The city itself was largely spared, so its residents immediately got to work hosting benefit concerts and selling “805 Strong” apparel to help their impacted neighbors rebuild.
-As the first post-fire summer begins, there’s a renewed sense of vigor and purpose.
+Long since recovered from wildfires in 2017, the city is greener and more beautiful than ever.
+There’s a renewed sense of vigor and purpose.
 Innovators continue to make over the town’s warehouses and historic buildings into centers of cool, and the food scene just keeps getting edgier.
-But there’s still a lot of work to be done, so if you come across a craft fair or beer tasting that supports the relief efforts, by all means, pitch in.
+There’s no better time to rediscover this coastal jewel.

-When the rebuilt Hotel Californian opened last September, the new Spanish Revival building instantly became the gleaming showpiece of the waterfront.
+When the rebuilt Hotel Californian opened a few years back, the Spanish Revival building instantly became the gleaming showpiece of the waterfront.
 Celebrity designer Martyn Lawrence Bullard (who lists Elton John, Cher, and the Kardashians among his clients) leaned into the property’s Mediterranean ethos, creating a dream world of intricate wood screens, mid-century Italian furnishings, and a black and white palette punctuated by saffron and Turkish red.
-Follow the trickling fountains to Majorelle, the hotel’s airy spa, where geometric white and indigo tiles will transport you straight to Morocco.
-If you’re not pressed for time, consider the two-hour Tribute Ritual—your therapist will help you put together a custom aromatherapy oil to use during a scrub, wrap, and massage, then send you home with a bottle of your very own personalized mood-lifter.
-While many of the rooms have a private balcony, the best place to catch the sunset is from the rooftop lounge, thanks to a full 360° view.
-From $550; thehotelcalifornian.com.
+Find your way to Majorelle, the hotel’s airy spa, where geometric white and indigo tiles will transport you straight to Morocco.
+If you’re not pressed for time, consider the two-hour Tribute Ritual–your therapist will help you put together a custom aromatherapy oil to use during a scrub, wrap, and massage, then send you home with a bottle of your very own personalized mood-lifter.
+While many of the rooms have a private balcony, the best place to catch the sunset is from the rooftop lounge, thanks to a full 360-degree view.
+From $550; hotelcalifornian.com.

 The buzz has been going strong in the Funk Zone ever since the neighborhood began revamping its warehouses into tasting rooms and boutiques a few years ago.
 The newest hub of activity here is Shops @ the Waterline.
 Built on rubble from the 1925 earthquake, the industrial building now hosts wineries, breweries, restaurants, and an artisanal craft collective beneath its wood and steel beams.
 Shop for prints by local illustrator Peter Horjus at his eponymous shop and abalone rings at Jules by the Sea.
 Then grab an ale from Topa Topa Brewing Co.’s taproom or a seafood burger at chef Norbert Schulz’s Nook. waterlinesb.com.